hatsyjs/hatsy/README.md

 - `requestAddresses` object containing request `url` and remote `ip`.
 - `log` - A `Console` instance to log messages with.
 - `next()` method the handler can use to delegate to another one.
-- `modifiedBy()` method to check whether context modified by the specific modifier.

 However, the request handler may require more properties to operate.
 This is where context extension comes into play: